ItsAlanK/trivial-gauntlet/README.md

 ### Bugs ###
 Bugs were logged and tracked using GitHub's built in issues system as they were discovered and closed as they were fixed.

+* Answer Button was always active even after selecting an answer
+    * Solution - Using a variable set to false by default is set to true when the first question loads.
+Each time an answer is selected this is reset to false until the next question is loaded.
+Using if statements, answer buttons are only active when ```ready = true```

+* Progress bar did not move until the second round of the quiz.
+    * Solution - Within loadQuestion() function which controlled incrementing the question index and moving the progress marker `questionIndex++` was below `progressMarkerRef.style.gridColumn = questionIndex;` causing the progress marker to be one round behind all the time.
+    ```
+        questionIndex++;
+        progressMarkerRef.style.gridColumn = questionIndex;
+        ready = true;
+    ```
+* After playing a round and resetting the game the progress marker did not reset until the first question was answered.
+    * Solution - This was fixed by adding the line `progressMarkerRef.style.gridColumn = 1;` to `function reset()`

+* Game won alert did not fire after completing the 50th question leading to error state and requiring a refresh to play again.
+    * Solution - `gameWon()` was missing an = in `if(questionIndex >= questions.length)` This meant the function did not fire the alert.

 ## Deployment ##

 The site was deployed to GitHub pages.
 The live site can be found at: [https://itsalank.github.io/trivial-gauntlet/](https://itsalank.github.io/trivial-gauntlet/)